Pixadus/pixadus.github.io/ship/src/entries/mold.md

 >
 > **Herman Melville, "Moby Dick"**

-When I first bought Andromeda a few months ago, the previous owner mentioned she'd been sitting in her berth for a year without interacting with her much.
+When I first bought the Endurance a few months ago, the previous owner mentioned she'd been sitting in her berth for a year without interacting with her much.
 I,  being *utterly* inexperienced, didn't think much of it at the time.
 Unfortunately, it turns out that a year in a berth in the PNW with no ventilation means something that's a bogeyman to most sailors: *mold*.

 ![](images/mold-mildew.png)